ardislu/rate-worker/README.md

 ## `ThrottleOptions`

-Here is the [JSDoc](https://jsdoc.app/) annotation for the `ThrottleOptions` object you must post to the worker (copy this comment somewhere in your code to get autocomplete and tooltips):
+Here is the [JSDoc](https://jsdoc.app/) annotation for the `ThrottleOptions` object that the worker expects.
+Copy this comment somewhere in your code to get autocomplete and tooltips:

 ```javascript
 /**